 Florida Ticket Firm and its South Florida criminal defense attorneys help people accused of shoplifting (retail theft), petit theft and petit larceny.
 Shoplifting, also known as retail theft, involves taking store merchandise that doesn’t belong to you without paying for it.
 Shoplifting is stealing.
 Shoplifting is a crime.
 The criminal penalties for shoplifting are serious as are the real life penalties and consequences that you could face having a criminal record for misdemeanor shoplifting.

 A person with a criminal record for stealing is automatically out of the running for many jobs in the eyes of many employers.
 Shoplifting is a crime involving dishonesty; it’s a crime involving stealing from someone else.
 Employers want employees who they can trust to look out for the employer and to protect the employer’s property.
 Employers do not want to hire someone who is untrustworthy and who might steal from the employer.

 People end up in trouble for shoplifting for a variety of reasons.
-Sometimes someone accidentally walks out of a store forgetting that they were holding onto a piece of merchandise that they forgot to have rung up at the register.
-Other times, a child places an item in a bag or purse and their parent or relative unknowingly walks out of the store with it.
+Sometimes someone accidentally walks out of a store holding onto a piece of merchandise that they forgot to put back.
+Other times, a child places an item in a bag or purse, and their parent or relative unknowingly walks out of the store with it.

 Other times, someone has fallen on difficult and hard financial times.
 They have lost their job, are unemployed and there are no good job prospects on the horizon.
 They are desperate and trying to feed themselves or their family.
 Feeling the pressure to provide food for their family and particularly their young children, they resort to shoplifting groceries, toys or other essential items they think they need to survive.